80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of switches, electronic buttons, or any two hard objects coming quickly into contact

-Example sentence As soon as the key clicked in the lock of the mysterious box, the light started emitting from it.
+Example in a sentence As soon as the key clicked in the lock of the mysterious box, the light started emitting from it.

 20. Clip-clop